Critical analyses of RVE concepts in local and peridynamic micromechanics of composites: Introduction

-Nonlocal mechanics was initiated in the 1960s by Kr\"oner, Eringen, Kunin, Ba$\check{\tenrm z}$ant and others (see for references \cite{Buryachenko`2022a}).
-Proposal of peridynamics by Silling \cite{Silling`2000} (see also \cite{Bobaru`et`2016}, \cite{Madenci`O`2014}, \cite{Silling`L`2008}, \cite{Silling`2010}), a nonlocal theory of solid mechanics initiated the explosive character of the progress in different physical phenomena based on the replacement of the classical local partial differential equation of the balance of linear momentum by the integral equation, which is free of any spatial derivatives of displacement.
-In nonlocal peridynamic theory, the equilibrium of a material point is provided by a sum of internal forces generated by surrounding points over a finite distance (called a horizon) whereas in the classical local theory, such interactions are only exerted by adjacent points through the contact forces.
-Generally, in peridynamics, the state-based approach permits the response of a material at a point to depend on the deformation of all bonds connected to the point within its finite radius horizon (\cite{Silling`et`2007}, \cite{Silling`2010}) via a response function, which completely describes the interactions.
-It means that the forces between two peridynamic nodes depend also on deformations of other bonds surrounding these nodes within the horizons.
-The horizon can encompass discontinuities of different materials.
-The first formulation of peridynamics (so-called bond-based approach) is that the interactions only occur between pairs of points within a horizon.
-As is well known, a direct consequence of this assumption is that the Poisson`s ratio for isotropic linear materials is fixed at $\nu = 1/4$ in three dimensions or $\nu = 1/3$ in two dimensions \cite{Silling`2000}.
-The major advantages of the state-based approach include a material response depending on collective quantities (like volume change or shear angle), which allows constitutive models from the local theory of solid mechanics to be incorporated directly within the peridynamic approach (see \cite{Aguiar`F`2014}, \cite{Silling`et`2007}) { The versatility and effectiveness of peridynamic models has been demonstrated in various practical applications, including damage accumulation, corrosion, the fracture and failure of composites of deterministic structure, crack instability, impact, the fracture of polycrystals, and nanofiber networks (see, e.g., \cite{Askari`et`2006}, \cite{Askari`et`2008}, \cite{Basoglu`et`2022}, \cite{Chen`et`2021}, \cite{Diehl`et`2019}, \cite{Isiet`et`2021}, \cite{Javili`et`2019}, \cite{Li`et`2020}, \cite{Li`et`2022b}, \cite{Madenci`O`2014}, \cite{Nowak`et`2023}, \cite{Ren`et`2022}, \cite{Silling`et`2023}, \cite{Zhou`W`2021}).}
+Nonlocal mechanics was initially developed in the 1960s by several researchers such as Kr\"oner, Eringen, Kunin, Ba$\check{\tenrm z}$ant and others (see for references \cite{Buryachenko`2022a}).
+These early contributions explored the idea that the behavior of materials cannot always be fully described by classical local theories, which consider only immediate neighbors and spatial derivatives of displacement.
+A breakthrough in nonlocal mechanics came with the proposal of peridynamics by Silling \cite{Silling`2000} (see also \cite{Bobaru`et`2016}, \cite{Dorduncu`et`2024}, \cite{Madenci`O`2014}, \cite{Oterkus`O`2024}, \cite{Silling`L`2008}, \cite{Silling`2010}), which fundamentally changes the classical formulation of solid mechanics.
+Peridynamics replaces the local partial differential equations (such as the balance of linear momentum) with integral equations, which are free of spatial derivatives of displacement.
+In this framework, the equilibrium of a material point is governed by the sum of internal forces exerted by the surrounding points within a finite distance (referred to as the horizon).
+This is a key departure from the classical theory, where interactions are only local and exerted by adjacent points through contact forces.
+Peridynamics uses a state-based approach, meaning that the deformation of a material at a given point depends not only on the forces exerted by neighboring points but on the deformation of all the bonds within the horizon (\cite{Silling`et`2007}, \cite{Silling`2010}) via a response function, which completely describes the interactions.
+This allows the theory to naturally accommodate discontinuities such as cracks or material interfaces, making it suitable for modeling failure, fracture, and damage propagation.
+The original formulation of peridynamics is known as the bond-based (BB) approach, where the interactions are modeled between pairs of points within a finite horizon.
+A notable consequence of the bond-based approach is that for isotropic linear materials, the Poisson's ratio is fixed at a value of $\nu = 1/4$ (3D and 2D plane strain) or $\nu = 1/3$ (2D plane stress) \cite{Silling`2000}.
+The major advantages of the state-based approach include a material response depending on collective quantities (like volume change or shear angle), which allows constitutive models from the local theory of solid mechanics to be incorporated directly within the peridynamic approach (called {\it correspondence model}; see \cite{Aguiar`F`2014}, \cite{Silling`et`2007}) The state-based models can be subdivided into ordinary and non-ordinary PDs, in which the force is aligned and unaligned to the bond direction, respectively.
+The correspondence model in peridynamics allows the theory to mimic all components of the classical elasticity tensor for a fully anisotropic material.
+The non-ordinary state-based models can achieve greater flexibility but often suffer from instability.
+These models require careful numerical treatment to stabilize them and obtain reasonable results (see for references and details \cite{Wang`et`2024a}).
+The ordinary state-based model \cite{Scabbia`et`2024} overcomes these limitations, since it allows to accurate reproduce any component of the CCM elasticity tensor both in 2D and 3D cases.
+Tensor-involved peridynamics builds on the BB PD framework to simulate both isotropic and anisotropic materials, further expanding the flexibility of the peridynamic approach. (see \cite{Tian`2024}).